Horizontal-org/Tella-website/docs/Discover Tella/features.md

 ## Backup files {#backup-files}
 Tella stores all the information locally in your phone.
 If you delete your files (for example using [quick delete](/features#quick-delete) or if you uninstall Tella), your files cannot be restored unless you have backed them up outside of Tella.

-We offer several ways to backup files, so you can safely delete data from Tella and being able to import it back in.
+We offer several ways to backup files, so you can safely delete files from Tella and import those back in.
 Follow [this guide](/connections) to find more details about each one, or [contact us](/contact-us) if you have questions.

+.
 ### Backup files to a cloud {#backup-files-to-a-cloud}

 Several servers can be connected to Tella to be able to send files to a cloud or to an external service.
 Backups, for the moment, need to be made manually, by creating reports (using, for example, the date of "today" as the report title) and submitting them to the connected server.
 Files will be available on the connected server inside a folder with the report title.